 It hurts and baffles me to have seen first hand the positive rhetoric that still surrounds tanning in North America.
 There is still so much misinformation and it costs people their lives.
 It’s easy to feel disconnected and apathetic when it hasn’t happened to you.
 Yet.

 I suggest watching and sharing these videos with your friends and family who you care about.
-Skin cancer is an affordably and easily preventable disease and people are throwing away their lives for a beauty trend.
+Skin cancer is an affordably and easily preventable disease and people are throwing away their lives for beauty trends and apathy.
 Perhaps these people who are suffering the consequences of their actions will open your eyes to your future if you don’t stop tanning.

 Think back to when you were 16 – did you do some things you regret?
 Now think of the future.
 Do you see yourself surrounded by loved ones, living life to the fullest?

 We can’t predict what will happen in our lives – the trends that come and go, our relationships and heartbreaks, or the decisions that will haunt us forever.
 Life’s one big learning curve.
 But take some advice from those that have been there – you can’t keep tanning and expect to get to that dream life.
 Think of your family and friends, mourning your loss because you ignored the facts and couldn’t be bothered with sunscreen.

 Claire Oliver died of melanoma in 2007 when she was 26, around the time that Australian specialists made the link between solariums and skin cancer.
 At this time, there was still very little knowledge about the dangers of tanning, though this was changing.
 This is a place to which I hope the US will be arriving at soon, and hopefully follow in our suit in outlawing solariums.
 Before her passing, she had a message to share with other young people – that no tan is worth dying for.